Provincial Housing Legislation Changes

 Parking

-As of July 1, the City will no longer be able to require off-street parking spaces for developments within 400 metres of a frequent service (15 minutes or less) bus stop.
+Since July 1, 2024, the City is no longer able to require off-street parking spaces for developments within 400 metres of a frequent service (15 minutes or less) bus stop.
 Parking will be determined by the builder, based on the perceived need.
 As residential zones densify, new strategies may be needed to better manage on-street parking.

-The City will not be able to require minimum residential off-street parking spaces for buildings within TOAs, except for use by disabled persons.
+The City is not able to require minimum residential off-street parking spaces for buildings within TOAs, except for use by disabled persons.
 Parking supply will be determined by market need and demand.
 This restriction does not apply to non-residential (i.e. commercial) off-street parking requirements.

 City infrastructure and amenities